ornlabs/AlexaSWSkill/Card.md

 Are you a passionate Star Wars fan?
 If yes, Jedi Archives is a treasure trove of knowledge that you wouldn't want to miss out on.
 Ask it to tell you about different characters, planets, and even starships.

-Want to hear something about one of the movies.
-Just ask and get a reading of its "opening crawl."
+Detailed Description

+To start the skill you can do either of the following:

+1. Alexa, start Jedi archives
+2. Alexa, ask Jedi archives

+Then you can begin asking the skill such as "tell me about Luke Skywalker."
+You can then follow up with a question such as: "What is his hair color?"

-Currently, the skill can answer questions about the character's: height, hair color, home world, character films, skin color, birth year, eye color, and species
+At this time, the skill supports the following pieces of information for character: height, hair color, home world, character films, skin color, birth year, eye color, and species.

-Currently, the skill can answer questions about the planet's: orbital period, climate, terrain, population, and residents
+You can do the same for planets.
+At this time, the skill supports the following pieces of information: orbital period, climate, terrain, population, and residents.

-Currently, the skill can answer questions about the starship's: manufacturer, length, class, cost, and speed
+You can do the same for starships.
+At this time, the skill supports the following pieces of information: manufacturer, length, class, cost, and speed.

+Finally, you can also ask about the current seven Star Wards films.
+The skill will fetch a description or the "opening crawl" of the particular film.

 E. Invocation name: jedi archives